microsoft/uwp-experiences/README.md

 The solution contains two client side projects and deveral Azure services:
 1. UWP client app designed for Xbox One, Desktop, and Mobile
-2. UWP IoT app inteded to run on an IoT device such as the Raspberry Pi 3 (it can also run on any other UWP device for demo purposes)
+2. UWP IoT app intended to run on an IoT device such as the Raspberry Pi 3 (it can also run on any other UWP device for demo purposes)
 3. Azure IoT Hub, Azure Event Hub, Azure Stream Analytics and more

 ![Architecture](http://i.imgur.com/a1I5wBg.png)